TyroPhen

 Take 1 capsule daily, with or without food, during daylight hours.
 Best taken before spending time outdoors in natural light for dopamine activation.

-L-Tyrosine & L-Phenylalanine - Dopamine & Thyroid Precursors
+L-Tyrosine & DL-Phenylalanine - Dopamine & Thyroid Precursors

-The most significant and studied aspects of L-Tyrosine and L-Phenylalanine are that both amino acids are precursors to Dopamine, and Thyroid hormone.
+The most significant and studied aspects of L-Tyrosine and DL-Phenylalanine are that both amino acids are precursors to Dopamine, and Thyroid hormone.

 The building blocks of thyroid hormone production: